talf27/AmericanCheckers/README.md

-# American-Checkers
+# Checkers

-American Checkers game implemented in C# at .NET framework to windows application.
+Checkers game implemented in C# at .NET framework to windows application.

 -----